Shuttle/shuttle-core/guides-host.md

 	[/instance]
 		- unique name of the instance you wish to install

+	[/configurationFileName]
+		- an alternate configuration file name to use instead of {IHost.dll}.config

 	[/startManually]
 		- specifies that the service should start manually